 What would a dancer's visit to Istanbul be without a "Turkish

 Night" show?
 Unfortunately, now that there are less tourists in Istanbul, many of the big places with dinner shows had to close.
 But there are still shows nearly every night at Sultana's where several great dancers are performing, supported by a folklore group.
-Other places in the same style are Gar Music Hall.
+Other places in the same style are Gar Music Hall und Tashan Arkat.
 There are also various boats that do dinners shows with dancers on the Bosphorus.

 The events at the Hodjapasha Cultural Centre are worth a visit.
 They have dervish rituals and a spectacular Oriental fantasy show called Rhythm of the Dance.
 It is located in a former hamam which gives a special atmosphere.